Evident-Industrial/NDE_Open_File_Format/site/docs/reference-files/reference-files.md

 ### General Weld

 #### Plate Weld Inspection
-All files are one line scans for plate weld inspection purpose.
+All files are one line scans for plate weld inspection purposes.

 | File Name            	| Description 		|
 | --------------------- | -----------------	|